Viña Gravonia Crianza 2007

 - 2007 was recorded in the Rioja region as a VERY GOOD vintage, by the Regulating Council.
 The year has pass without climatological incidents, in lack of spring frost and with just one hailstorm in June that has not caused damages in the vineyard.
 Nevertheless, the abound rains that we had during the first semester affected the fecundation of the bunches in spring, causing a deficient grape setting consequently reducing the yield of the harvest in comparison to a normal vintage.
 The harvest started the 2nd of October with the white varieties and the 4th of October with the red ones and finished the 23rd of October.
 The fresh and dry summer and a harvest that took place in absence of precipitations assured the healthiness or the vineyard and a harvest of excellent quality in despite of the low quantity.

 - Tasting note:

-and almost sweet.
+- Colour: Slightly developed pale gold.
+Nose: FFresh and aromatic.
 Complex and developed.
-Bouquet with aromas of third
+Bouquet with aromas of

 - Grape Varieties:

 - 4 years, being racked twice a year and

 fined with fresh egg whites.

 - Ageing period in bottle:

 - Rest, unfiltered, bottled in 75 cl. bottles.